 - Is my child entitled to free school transport?

-Separately, the Governments in Wales and Northern Ireland are currently proposing a range of changes to their special educational needs frameworks.
-The changes are expected to come into effect from 2016.
+The Governments in Wales and Northern Ireland are currently proposing a range of changes to their special educational needs frameworks.
+The changes are expected to come into effect in the next few years.
 Once these changes are implemented, we will update our resources to reflect the changes.

 What is a special educational need?

 A special educational need (SEN) means that extra or specialised provision is needed in order for a child to access their education.
 For example, a deaf child may require speech and language therapy or a radio aid to hear the teacher.

 The different countries of the UK, particularly Scotland, have different terminology around SEN. Country-specific information is provided on this page where relevant.

 What support is available for children with special educational needs?

 On this page you’ll find information about additional support and services that are available to children with SEN.